ECCC-MSC/open-data/docs/msc-data/nwp_hrdps/readme_hrdps_en.md

 ### How to access the data

-These data are available on the data server services [MSC Datamart](../../msc-datamart/readme_en.md) and the web services [MSC GeoMet](../../msc-geomet/readme_en.md) respectively:
+This data are available on the data server services [MSC Datamart](../../msc-datamart/readme_en.md) and the web services [MSC GeoMet](../../msc-geomet/readme_en.md) respectively:

 * [GRIB2 data available on the MSC Datamart](readme_hrdps-datamart_en.md)
 * [Experimental 1km West GRIB2 data available on the MSC testing data repository DD-Alpha](readme_hrdps-datamart-alpha_en.md)